Chapter 11: Diversion

 To finish it off you had to explain how you were feeling that day.
 You were not allowed to give them a simple answer like I feel fine or good.
 You had to explain in a paragraph long monologue how you were feeling and why.

 “Hello, my name is Jay.
-My drug of choice is weed.
-I was arrested for meth.
+My drug of choice is weed. (pause for boos) I was arrested for meth.
 Today is Wednesday after 5pm and I am feeling a little tired from work.
 As always, I am anxious to go home and looking forward to being done with this program.” is usually what I went with.

 The whole class would sit outside together smoking cigarettes and talking shit on me sitting in the class waiting for them to finish.
+I could hear every word.
+They were not quiet.

-Twice during the program, you were given a surprise drug test.
-The man running the program meetings would tell you the week before.
 I had tried to quit smoking but with all the stress of everything going on I only made it about a week.
 The general consensus is you need a month of not smoking at the least to not test positive for weed.

 When it came my time to be tested, I was once again shitting in my pants.
 If I failed my drug test I was going to jail.